Some evacuees in AZ, NM return home from wildfires

 Containment on the nearly 28,000-acre Track Fire jumped to 45 percent.
 Fire officials said existing fire lines were holding despite strong winds in the area.

-Investigators from New Mexico State Forestry and the Burlington Northern Santa Fe Railway said Saturday that fire apparently was started last Sunday by engine exhaust from an ATV.
+Investigators from New Mexico State Forestry and the Burlington Northern Santa Fe Railway said Saturday that fire apparently was started June 12 by engine exhaust from an all-terrain vehicle.

 They said the rider was trespassing onto land owned by BNSF railway through access from nearby private property.
-The Colfax County Sheriff's Department now is seeking information on the person or persons riding or operating ATVs in the area near the origin of the fire.
+The Colfax County Sheriff's Department was seeking information on the person or persons riding or operating ATVs near the origin of the fire.

-In southern Arizona, a wildfire south of Sierra Vista remained 15 percent contained at more than 19,000 acres or 30 square miles.
-Up to 50 homes already have been destroyed by the Monument fire south of Sierra Vista.
+In southern Arizona, a wildfire south of Sierra Vista remained 27 percent contained at about 21,000 acres, or nearly 33 square miles.
+Up to 50 homes already have been destroyed by the Monument fire and about 12,000 residents remain evacuated as firefighters continue slurry drops to keep the fire from pushing down a canyon and toward the city.

 Fire spokesman Greg Poncin called the situation "a little bit of a nail-biter" but said crews were hopeful that containment lines would hold.

-Another wildfire in Cochise County is 70 percent contained after charring about 206,000 acres, more than 320 square miles.
+Another wildfire in Cochise County Horseshoe Two Fire was 75 percent contained after charring about 210,000 acres — nearly 330 square miles.

 Arizona Gov. Jan Brewer flew over the area blackened by the Monument and Horseshoe Two fires Friday and declared an emergency, freeing up state funds to help with the firefighting efforts.

-U.S. Forest Service chief Tom Tidwell was scheduled to visit the Arizona fire operations Saturday and assess the progress.
+U.S. Forest Service chief Tom Tidwell visited the Arizona fire operations Saturday to assess the progress.

 All of the Arizona wildfires are believed to be human caused.
 Investigators believe a campfire was the most likely cause of the Wallow fire.